CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 - Identify the value assigned to a parameter when a function is invoked
 - Given a short program, state the number of times a given function is called
 - Differentiate between parameters and arguments
-- Invoke a given function with appropriate arguments to produce some target output
+- Invoke a given function with an appropriate argument to produce some target output
 - Describe how to log the return value of a function
 - Analyse each line in a given program and state what the line does when the program executes
 - Explain the difference between returning a value and logging a value